merely-useful/r-rse/appendices/assignments.md

 The second assignment is to contribute to an existing package.
-The *learning objective* for this project is to practice and reinforce the skills and knowledge that you've learned on community involvement and of the importance that documentation has in involving the community.
+The *learning objective* for this project is to practice and reinforce the skills and knowledge that you've learned on community involvement and of the importance that documentation has on involving the community.
 Completing this assignment will make it easier to finish the first assignment.
-The project assignment is recommended to started after Chapter \@ref(community-involvement) and be **due** immediately after the Chapter \@ref(github-workflows).
+The project assignment is recommended to be started after Chapter \@ref(community-involvement) and be **due** immediately after the Chapter \@ref(github-workflows).
 Like with the first project, at the end of Chapters
-\@ref(community-involvement) and \@ref(github-workflows) there are some final exercises with tasks to help guide you in completing this second project assignment.
+\@ref(community-involvement) and \@ref(github-workflows) are some final
+exercises with tasks to help guide you in completing this second project assignment.